AlliDoisCode1234/twitch-clone/README.md

 # My Awesome Project

-Responsive clone of Tesla's web application with scalability in mind.
+**Responsive clone of Twitch's user profile page on their web application with accessibility in mind.**

 **Link to project:** https://60c11e94d022ea31e71ea4a4--hungry-williams-a671c4.netlify.app/